Sparsity by Worst-Case Penalties: Worst-Case Quadratic Penalties

-Though we envision several other applications of our framework, we present here two simple examples following the same pattern: assuming a given regularity on the regression coefficients $\bfbeta^\star$, we consider the adversarial dual assumption on the spurious coefficients $\bfgamma$.
-When the initial regularity conditions on $\bfbeta^\star$ are expressed by $\ell_1$ or $\ell_\infty$ norms, this process results in uncertainty sets $\mathcal{D}_{\bfgamma}$ which are convex polytopes that are easy to manage when solving Problem~\eqref{eq:robust:general:form3}, since they can be defined as the convex hulls of a finite number possible perturbations.
+Our framework is amenable to many variations.
+Here, we present two examples where the desired penalty on the regression coefficients $\bfbeta$ is implemented through the definition of the dual norm on the coefficients $\bfgamma$.
+When the desired penalty on $\bfbeta$ is expressed by $\ell_1$ or $\ell_\infty$ norms, this process results in unit balls $\uball[*]^\eta$ which are convex polytopes that are easy to manage when solving Problem~\eqref{eq:general:dual}, since they can be defined as the convex hulls of a finite number of values.

 The two sparsity-inducing penalizers presented below have a grouping effect.
-The elastic net implements this grouping without predefining the group structure: strongly correlated predictors tend to be in or out of the model together \citep{2005_JRSS_Zou}.
+The elastic-net implements this grouping without predefining the group structure: strongly correlated predictors tend to be in or out of the model together \citep{2005_JRSS_Zou}.
 The $\ell_{\infty,1}$ group-Lasso that is presented subsequently is based on a prescribed group structure and favors regression coefficients with identical magnitude within activated groups.